jgifford01/WaterMarket_ABM/README.md

 # ABM_baseline
 An agent-based model of agricultural water markets under appropriative rights and droughts.
-Bilateral and multilateral trading structures.
+Includes bilateral and multilateral trading structures.